BASIC CODING AND WEB DESIGN GRADE 9, 10, 11, 12

 Business & Personal Law H (CLEP) - Grades 10, 11, 12

-Business and Personal Law is a full year course.
+Business and Personal Law is a full-year course.
 This class will prepare you for college and potentially allow you to earn 3 university credits upon passing the CLEP exam.
-Introduction to Business Law Honors covers material that is usually taught in an introductory one semester college course in the subject.
-The class not only places emphasis on understanding the functions of contracts in American business law, but it also on the history and sources of American law, legal systems and procedures, agency and employment, sales, and other related topics.
+Introduction to Business Law Honors covers material that is usually taught in an introductory one-semester college course in the subject.
+The class not only places emphasis on understanding the functions of contracts in American business law, but also on the history and sources of American law, legal systems and procedures, agency and employment, sales, and other related topics.

 Advertising & Promotion - Grades 10, 11, 12

-Advertising and Promotion is a one-semester course that allows the students to take walk through the advertising business.
+Advertising and Promotion is a one-semester course that allows the students to take a walk through the advertising business.
 Everybody recognizes the NIKE "Swoosh" and McDonald's "golden arches."
-In the Advertising and promotion courses, students learn to appreciate the skills needed to secure market information, develop budgets, priceadvertising services, and evaluate promotional campaigns.
+In the Advertising and promotion courses, students learn to appreciate the skills needed to secure market information, develop budgets, price advertising services and evaluate promotional campaigns.